Secret spots for spring

 Are you looking for a bit of peace and tranquillity this spring?
 These secret spots in Greenway garden are off the beaten track and surrounded by spring flowers.

 The Camellia Garden

 The Goddess of Mercy and Compassion resides over a small pond at the end of the middle path.
-Surrounded by ferns and flowering camellias, this is a truly tranquil place in the garden.
+Enclosed by ferns and flowering Camellias, this is a truly tranquil place in the garden.

 The Bird Pond

 Another pool of water surrounded by lush greenery, the Bird Pond has a bench next to it where you can sit and relax.
 In the spring this is a mating pond for common toads, so the soft sound of croaking may greet you when you arrive, and you could even spy the occasional coppery eye in the water.

 Narcissus cyclamineus surround the Mother and Child statue on a bank near the house.
 These gorgeous miniature daffodils are nestled next to pink cyclamen.